recrof/kodi.service.subsautoloader/README.md

 This form of Subtitle folder structure is mostly used in RARBG releases that include multiple videos(show season in one release).

 ### Installation and Usage
-download latest release from [releases](https://github.com/recrof/kodi.service.subsautoloader/releases/), then [Use kodi guide to install the addon zip file](https://kodi.wiki/view/Archive:Install_add-ons_from_zip_files).
-Autoloader should work right after installation.
+Download latest release from [releases](https://github.com/recrof/kodi.service.subsautoloader/releases/), then [Use kodi guide to install the addon zip file](https://kodi.wiki/view/Archive:Install_add-ons_from_zip_files).
+Subs autoloader should work right after installation.